map

 return value * other;

-values, but be careful not to overuse this pattern, as it can lead to less readable code.
-Here's an example of how you might use nested map
+Sometimes nesting map calls can become inevitable, for example when you need a reference to an earlier value in the chain.
+This is perfectly fine, as map automatically flattens other Result or AsyncResult values, but be careful not to overuse this pattern, as it can lead to less readable code.
+Here's an example of how you might use nested map calls:

 import { Result } from "typescript-result";